alejandroacd/sofakmaStore/README.md

 # ✨ sofakmaStore ✨

 SofakmaStore is an e-commerce model that contains the basic functionalities that a digital store should have.
+This project is made with the purpose of practicing concepts, more specifically state handling in React.

 # technologies 📃